AshwaniDev101/PyGame-TypingShooter/README.md

 🔤 **A Fast-Paced Typing Shooter Game – Set in Space**

-Typing Shooter: Space Adventure is an **action-packed space combat game** where you must **type to shoot bullets, destroy meteors, and battle a persistent enemy who taunts you throughout the campaign**.
+Space Adventure is an **action-packed space combat game** where you must **type to shoot bullets, destroy meteors, and battle a persistent enemy who taunts you throughout the campaign**.
 Test your typing speed and accuracy while fighting through thrilling space battles!

 <div align="center">
     <img src="screenshots/screenshot1.jpg" width="30%" alt="Gameplay Screenshot">